Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 ### 2) Penguin Regression
 _Prediction of penguin mass (regression) based on other physical characteristics._
-The second exercise is similar to the first, using an ANN to learn from _palmer penguins_ data, but focusses on regression rather than classification.
+The second exercise is similar to the first, using an ANN to learn from _Palmer Penguins_ data, but focusses on regression rather than classification.
 The procedure is largely the same, with a discussion around how the relevant features of the dataset are different to those selected in exercise 1.
 We highlight how appropriate choice of loss (objective) function allows us to leverage